Leo Strauss: Ancients and Moderns

-Strauss constantly stressed the importance of two dichotomies in political philosophy, namely Athens and Jerusalem (reason and revelation) and Ancient versus Modern.
+Strauss constantly stressed the importance of two dichotomies in political philosophy: Athens and Jerusalem (reason and revelation), and Ancient versus Modern.
 The "Ancients" were the Socratic philosophers and their intellectual heirs; the "Moderns" start with Niccolò Machiavelli.
-The contrast between Ancients and Moderns was understood to be related to the unresolvable tension between Reason and Revelation.
-The Socratics, reacting to the first Greek philosophers, brought philosophy back to earth, and hence back to the marketplace, making it more political.
+The contrast between Ancients and Moderns was understood as stemming from the irresolvable tension between Reason and Revelation.
+The Socratics, reacting to the first Greek philosophers, brought philosophy back to earth and, hence, back to the marketplace, making it more political.

 The Moderns reacted to the dominance of revelation in medieval society by promoting the possibilities of Reason.
 They objected to Aquinas's merger of natural right and natural theology, for it made natural right vulnerable to sideshow theological disputes.
 Thomas Hobbes, under the influence of Francis Bacon, re-oriented political thought to what was most solid but also most low in man—his physical hopes and fears—setting a precedent for John Locke and the later economic approach to political thought, as in David Hume and Adam Smith.

 Strauss and Zionism

 As a youth, Strauss belonged to the German Zionist youth group, along with his friends Gershom Scholem and Walter Benjamin.
-Both were admirers of Strauss and would continue to be throughout their lives.
+Both were admirers of Strauss and would remain so throughout their lives.
 When he was 17, as he said, he was "converted" to political Zionism as a follower of Ze'ev Jabotinsky.
-He wrote several essays about its controversies but left these activities behind by his early twenties.
+He wrote several essays about its controversies, but left these activities behind by his early twenties.
 While Strauss maintained a sympathetic interest in Zionism, he later came to refer to Zionism as "problematic" and became disillusioned with some of its aims.

 Strauss taught at the Hebrew University of Jerusalem during the 1954–55 academic year.
 In his letter to a National Review editor, Strauss asked why Israel had been called a racist state by one of their writers.
-He argued that the author did not provide enough proof for his argument.
+He argued that the author did not provide sufficient evidence for his claim.
 He ended his essay with this statement: "Political Zionism is problematic for obvious reasons.
 But I can never forget what it achieved as a moral force in an era of complete dissolution.
 It helped to stem the tide of 'progressive' leveling of venerable, ancestral differences; it fulfilled a conservative function."